logo

 In this tutorial you will learn how to draw full (or complete) truth-tables for more complex WFFs.
 What we want to do is to use a truth-table to tell us when a WFF is true and when it is false.
 Here is an analogy to help you understand what it is that we want to do.

-Similarly, when we draw a truth-table for a WFF in SL, we are trying to determine when the WFF is true (if ever) and when it is false (if ever).
-What you need to do is to remember the steps involved in the procedure, and practice on a few WFFs yourself.
+Similarly, when we draw a truth-table for a WFF in SL, we are trying to list a set of possible situations to determine when the WFF is true (if ever) and when it is false (if ever).

 Region #1